pingswept/micropropro/content/notes/cryptography.md

 ## Rainbow tables and salts ##

-If you log in to your Raspberry Pi, you can see the password hash in the file `/etc/shadow`.
+If you log in to your Raspberry Pi, you can see password hashes in the file `/etc/shadow`.

 You'll see a section that looks like this: